Compatibility of Generalized Noisy Qubit Measurements

-It is a fundamental question in Bell nonlocality, for which $\eta$ these correlations are local or violate a Bell inequality.
+for some hidden variable $\lambda$ distributed according to $q(\lambda)$ and some conditional probabilities $p(i|a,\lambda)$ and $p(j|b,\lambda)$.
+If the state $\rho_{W}^\eta$ violates a Bell inequality, such a local hidden variable description cannot exist and we say that the state is nonlocal~\cite{Bell, Brunner_2014}.
+It is a fundamental question in Bell nonlocality, for which $\eta$ these correlations can violate a Bell inequality or admit a local hidden variable model.
 It is known, that two-qubit Werner states violate the CHSH inequality \cite{CHSH} for $\eta > 1/\sqrt{2} \approx 0.7071$.
 Vertesi showed that they violate another Bell inequality whenever $\eta > 0.7056$ \cite{Vertesi2008}.

-On the other hand, Werner showed in his seminal paper from 1989 that all of these states are local for bipartite projective measurements if $\eta \leq 1/2$ \cite{Werner1989} albeit they are entangled if $\eta>1/3$.
+On the other hand, Werner constructed in his seminal paper from 1989 a local model for all bipartite projective measurements if $\eta \leq 1/2$ albeit these states are entangled if $\eta>1/3$ \cite{Werner1989}.
 Later, this bound was improved by Acin, Toner, and Gisin, who showed that the state is local whenever $\eta \leq 1/K_G(3)$ \cite{AcinGrothen}.
 Here, $K_G(3)$ is the so-called Grothendieck constant of order three and the best current bound is by Designolle et al. $1.4367 \leq K_G(3) \leq 1.4546$ \cite{Designolle2023}.
-This implies that $\rho^{\eta}_W$ is local if $\eta\leq 0.6875$ and violates a Bell inequality if $\eta\leq 0.6961$.
-However, these local models only apply to projective measurements.
+This implies that $\rho^{\eta}_W$ is local if $\eta\leq 0.6875$ and violates a Bell inequality if $\eta\geq 0.6961$.
+However, these local models only apply to projective measurements (where $p_1=p_2=1$ and $\vec{a}_2=-\vec{a}_1$).

-Considering all POVMs, Barrett found a local model for all POVMs whenever $\eta \leq 5/12$ \cite{Barrett2002}.
-Using a technique developed in Ref.~\cite{Hirsch2017, Oszmaniec2017}, the best bound is again by Ref.~\cite{Designolle2023} which shows that $\rho^{\eta}_W$ is local for all observables if $\eta\leq 0.4583$.
-Based on the connections made in Ref.~\cite{Quintino2014, Roope2014, Uola2015}, we can now show that whenever $\eta\leq 1/2$ we cannot violate any Bell inequality since all correlations can be described by the following local model:
+Considering general POVMs, Barrett found a local model for all POVMs whenever $\eta \leq 5/12$ \cite{Barrett2002}.
+Using a technique developed in Ref.~\cite{Hirsch2017, Oszmaniec2017}, the best bound is again by Ref.~\cite{Designolle2023} which shows that $\rho^{\eta}_W$ is local for all POVMs if $\eta\leq 0.4583$.
+Based on the connections made in Ref.~\cite{Quintino2014, Roope2014, Uola2015}, we can now show that whenever $\eta\leq 1/2$ we cannot violate any Bell inequality since all correlations can be described by the following local model.